robfors/esruby-bind/README.md

 JavaScript.setTimeout(callback, 3000)
 ```

 All other Ruby objects passed to JavaScript will be converted into a `ESRubyBind.RubyObject` wrapper.
-As we have seen many times, getting a property from the wrapper will return `ESRubyBind.RubyClosure` if we ask for a method or an `ESRubyBind.RubyObject` or other object if we ask for a constant.
-One notable exception of this behavior would be the `Ruby` object.
-It may also return top level local variables.
-Setting a property of the wrapper will call an assignment method or set a constant depending on the key.
+As we have seen many times, getting a property from one of these wrappers will return a `ESRubyBind.RubyClosure` if we ask for a method and return a `ESRubyBind.RubyObject` if we ask for a constant.
+One notable exception of this behavior would be the `Ruby` object, whitch can also return a top level local variable.
+Setting a property of a wrapper will call an assignment method or set a constant depending on the key.

 ```ruby
 # --- Ruby ---